GDDPR/ovf/readme.md

 - The project expects the OpenSearch data volume to be named `opensearch_data`.
 - The provided backup already contains the indexed chunk data.
+- The provided OpenSearch data already includes the working `ovf-docs` index.
-- If `docker compose up -d` starts successfully and Ollama is running, you should be able to use `ask.py` immediately.
+- If `docker compose up -d` starts successfully and Ollama is running, you should be able to use `ask.py` immediately without recreating the index or re-ingesting the documents.

 ## Quick start summary